GetFinancing/txWebSocket/README.md

 If using browsers that do *not* support WebSockets, consider using a fallabck implementation to Flash, as seen in http://github.com/gimite/web-socket-js.
-The bundled `test_server.py` will also start a simple Flash Socket Policy server (see http://www.adobe.com/devnet/flashplayer/articles/socket_policy_files.html) and should be immediately usable with `web-socket-js`.
+The bundled `test_server.py` also serves a flash socket policy file (see http://www.adobe.com/devnet/flashplayer/articles/socket_policy_files.html) and should be immediately usable with `web-socket-js`.